alexusa75/ZTNA/README.md

-# This script create the Intune Win32 App package
+# This script will create the Intune Win32 App package for the GSA Client.